Bouchercon Standing Rules

 B. Amendments to the Rules may be proposed by a Member or the Board.

-Meeting; when possible, proposed Amendments shall be distributed in advance.
+possible, proposed amendments shall be distributed in advance.

-D. An amendment requires a two-thirds majority vote for adoption.
+D. An amendment requires a two-thirds majority vote of the membership for adoption.

-E. A rule may be temporarily waived by a two-thirds vote.
+E. A Rule may be temporarily waived by the Board of Directors by a two-thirds vote of the Board.

 F. The current Robert’s Rules of Order shall be used when Bylaws and Standing Rules do not address a situation.

 G. The Chair shall rule on matters relating to Rules, subject to a majority vote of the Members.